theoh-io/ROS_Autonomous_Driving/src/README.md

 In this project, we use **Prediction RRT*** to avoid object collision going from a start point to a goal, considering the observations' possible motion.

+We also implement a **Human-Tracking** path planning program based on the Openpifpaf information.

 ## Control

 In the Control package, we design an algorithm to follow the previously calculated desired path.